auctifera-josed/starprnt/README.md

 #### ticket* **Remember to send it as a string with JSON.stringify()**
 The formatted (as JSON) ticket as follows:

+1. font: The font for the entire receipt, options are:
+  - A
+  - B
+2. margin: //Uses the left edge as a standard to set the left margin as (current ANK character pitch x n).
+  2. left: n;
+  2. right: n;
+3. barcode_type: options are:
+  - 1D
+  - 2D
+4. space_to_removable: lines from address to removable
+5. space_to_address: lines from date to address

 ```
 {
   "font": "A",